zyachel/libremdb/README.md

 In short: libremdb doesn't collect any data at all.

 - Data you directly provide: None.
-- Data you passively provide: Heroku might log some things(like IP address).
-So, consider hosting your own instance or using a VPN.
+- Data you passively provide: A stack trace is logged to console on the server if you hit some error route.
 - Data stored in your browser: To remember theme preferences, the website stores a key named 'theme' in Local Storage provided by your browser.
 Apart from that, there is nothing stored in your browser.
+- Data collected by other services: libremdb connects to `m.media-amazon.com` for fetching images.
+So, Amazon might log your IP address.
+If you use the official instance which is deployed on Heroku, then Heroku might also log you IP address.
+You're advised to follow due precaution.

 ---